 Attendance, punctuality, active participation, helpful feedback, and thoughtful contributions are essential to a meaningful learning experience with deeper comprehension of the material.
 Additionally, because the class will be interactive and experiential, there is no way to get the information from a missed class; the class experience cannot be replicated.
 For these reasons, your class attendance and active participation is vital not only to your learning, but to your classmates' learning as well.
 Therefore, you are expected to contribute consistently and conscientiously to the class and/or group discussions.
-There will be approximately 8.5 hours of time you should expect to devote to working with your small groups during the two required Saturday classes; therefore, you will receive 1 point for each hour you are present and actively participating.
-In addition, this course uses face-to-face interaction rather than discussion boards so all of the career portfolio activities are done in class with a partner or in small groups; therefore, missing these meetings may also impact those activities.
+There will be approximately 17 hours of time you should expect to devote to working in class, much of that time with your small groups during the two required Saturday classes.
+Therefore, you will receive 1 point for each hour you are present and actively participating.
+In addition, this course uses face-to-face interaction rather than discussion boards so most of the career portfolio activities are done in class with a partner or in small groups; therefore, missing these meetings may also impact those activities.